aws-powertools/powertools-lambda-typescript/docs/getting-started/lambda-layers.md

 ### Layer ARNs

-We publish the Lambda Layer for Powertools for AWS Lambda (TypeScript) in all commercial regions and AWS GovCloud (US) regions.
+We publish the Lambda Layer for Powertools for AWS Lambda in all commercial regions and AWS GovCloud (US) regions.

 ???+ tip "Spotted a missing region?"